-Erasmus+ Funding for Student Mobilities
+Erasmus+ Funding for School Student Mobilities in Spain

-This is ideal for schools new to Erasmus+ or planning a one-off group trip.
+Ideal for schools new to Erasmus+ or planning a one-off group trip.
 Students experience language courses, cultural immersion, and collaborative learning activities — all in a structured, safe environment in Benalmádena, Spain.

 Travel

 Group transport to and from Benalmádena — flights, buses, or trains calculated by distance band.
+Organised by certified and insured tour operator under our supervision.

 Accommodation & Meals